The Brooklyn Mat Maker

 Mat Weaving: Entry-level textile work creating floor mats, door mats, and similar items using hemp, straw, or rag materials.
 Required basic weaving skills but limited specialization.

-Mat Making: Advanced manufacturing involving pattern design, material preparation, assembly, and quality control.
+Mat Making or Matmaking: Advanced manufacturing involving pattern design, material preparation, assembly, and quality control.
 Represented progression from basic weaving to complete product creation.

 Hat Making: Sophisticated textile work requiring advanced skills in shaping, blocking, finishing, and fashion design.
 The natural evolution for someone with established textile expertise moving into higher-value products.